 Ellie: "Dinosaur eats Man; Woman inherits the Earth."

-Ellie is disgusted when Hammond implies he should put himself in danger instead of her simply because he's a man.
+Ellie is disgusted when Hammond implies he should put himself in danger instead of her simply because he's a man, especially because being an old man who walks with a cane while she is much more physically able, it makes no sense at all.

 Not a numerical situation but this happens twice in The Dark Knight.
 First Batman chooses to save love interest Rachel Dawes instead of Harvey Dent and Dent yells at his rescuers that they should rescue her (then again, he is in love with Rachel).
 Rachel ends up dying and Harvey continues to live, though he dies at the end of the film anyways.
 Then, later in the film Dent kills corrupt male cop Wurtz but leaves equally corrupt female cop Ramirez alive.